 Finding Time to Pray Can be Hard

-When someone experiences oxygen deprivation, they show these symptoms:
+When someone experiences oxygen deprivation, they show these symptoms like restlessness, anxiety, confusion, rapid and shallow breathing, and a racing heart.

 And when we are extremely tired, stressed, and overwhelmed we can have these same physical reactions.
 Please, don’t wait for it to get to that point.
 Don’t wait for the burnout, the feelings of depression, or the loss of joy.
 You simply cannot give from an empty cup.
 And prayer is one of the primary ways to fill it up.